Pellegrino Albanese

-Pellegrino Albanese (born 4 February 1991) is an Italian professional footballer who played as a right-back for Serie D side Albalonga.
+Pellegrino Albanese (born 4 February 1991) is an Italian footballer who plays as a left back.

 Club career

 Born in Avellino, Campania, Albanese started his career at Basilicata team Anastasio Salvatore (in Pignola).
 In 2007, he was loaned to Inter Milan, where he played as a midfielder.
 Despite not being a regular member of the Allievi Nazionali (under-17 team), Inter bought him but loaned Albanese to Sassuolo along with Umberto Bellani and Giorgio Schiavini.
 In August 2009, Sassuolo signed him on a free transfer and also loaned a number of other footballers from Inter, such as Alberto Gallinetta and Mame Baba Thiam.
 Albanese was a regular member for Sassuolo's Primavera (under-20 team).
 He plays as a right back.

 Albanese made his first team debut on 27 March 2011.
 He came on as a substitute for Daniele Quadrini in the second half.
 At that time Sassuolo was already losing 0–3.
 The game was eventually won by Siena (4–0).

 In July 2011, Albanese was transferred to newly promoted Italian fourth division club Mantova in a co-ownership deal along with Andrea Vignali.
 He played 3 out of the first 4 rounds of the 2011–12 Lega Pro Seconda Divisione season as an emergency left back.
 However, he then did not play a part in any subsequent games as the team had Inter youth product Andrea Bertin as right-back and Davide Bersi as left-back.

 Following this experience, Albanese decided accept an offer from Malta.
 In October 2013, he joined Maltese Division 1 side Msida Saint-Joseph where he was the first signing of newly instated president, Carmine Ferrara.